How to Edit Photos in Lightroom: Step-by-Step Guide by Pro Wedding Photographer

 External Culling Programs: If Lightroom’s culling feels sluggish, consider external programs like Photo Mechanic.
 These are designed to handle large batches of photos with minimal lag, making the selection process faster.

-AI Culling Tools: Newer AI tools like Aftershoot can automatically analyze and select the best images from your shoot, significantly speeding up the culling process.
+Newer AI tools like Aftershoot can automatically analyze and select the best images from your shoot, significantly speeding up the culling process.
 In this tool, all you need to do is import your photos and the AI will automatically cull your photos based on your selected preferences.
-You can learn more about how to cull in Aftershoot here.

 Organize Your Photos

 A well-organized photo library is essential for an efficient workflow.
-Create a logical folder structure, such as organizing by year, client name, or event type.
-Within each client folder, keep subfolders for RAW files, selected images, and final exports.
-Consistent organization will save you time and help you focus on editing rather than searching for files.
+Create a logical folder structure, such as organizing by year, client name, or event type, with sub-folders for RAWs, Aftershoot Selections, and Final Exports.

 Set Up Your Physical and Digital Workspace